ZewenKong/Driftfusion-NLS/README.md

 Please log bugs through GitHub.

 ##
-Research Project by Zewen Kong (2025);
+Research Project by Zewen Kong (2025)

-Inclusion of the Butler–Volmer equation in the boundary‑condition calculations and implementation of analysis functions.
+Inclusion of the Butler–Volmer equation in the boundary‑condition calculations and implementation of analysis functions